tamberg/zephyr-workshop/README.md

 https://docs.zephyrproject.org/latest/services/shell/index.html

-If the shell is enabled in the config, type e.g.
+If the shell or rather specific shell commands are enabled in the config, type e.g.

     $ help
     $ net iface